IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

 If you are inheriting from one of those classes, no extra configuration is required for vehicle intercom functionality.
 The default positions where crew intercom is enabled include `"commander"`, `"driver"`, `"gunner"` and those positions labelled as `"turret"` excluding firing from vehicle (FFV) turrets.

-The system can be further modified in orther to customise which positions have access to crew intercom.
+The system can be further modified in order to customise which positions have access to crew intercom.
 The following configuration entries illustrate some of the possibilities:

 {% raw %}
 ```cpp